Introduction: From Innovation to Infrastructure

 AI as healthcare infrastructure represents a structural shift in how modern health systems operate.
 Artificial intelligence is no longer confined to research labs or pilot programs.
 It is moving into diagnostic workflows, governance models, triage systems and operational management.

 The conversation is no longer about whether AI will be used in healthcare, but how it will be embedded safely and sustainably.
+Infrastructure is not visible.
+It is foundational.
+AI becomes infrastructure when it stabilises systems rather than merely enhancing them.

 Infrastructure supports:

+AI as healthcare infrastructure refers to artificial intelligence embedded across these layers.
+It is not a tool sitting alongside systems.
+It is integrated within them.
 When AI informs diagnostics, workflow prioritisation and system governance simultaneously, it becomes infrastructural.

+Healthcare systems face fragmentation.
 Variability in diagnostics, inconsistent triage standards, workforce strain and data silos create structural inefficiencies.

 AI addresses these gaps through: